ibragim-bad/machine-learning-design-primer/README.md

     2. Minimise time to first online
     3. Isolate eng bug from ml issues
         1. A/A test before adding real model w new system
-    4. Real world FL
+    4. Real-world FL
-        1. Back test + forward test
+        1. Backtest + forward test
-    5. More metrics to check correctness
+    5. More metrics to check the correctness
     6. Triangulate causes, so iterate atomic steps
-    7. Have backup plan
+    7. Have a backup plan
-    8. Calibration average prediction = average gt prediction
+    8. Calibration average prediction = average ground-truth prediction
-        1. Misc on train - under, test - overfit, online - on/offline gap
+        1. != on the train - underfitting, test - overfit, online - on/offline gap